pigdime/Garlicoin/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to garlicoin-core.
+This issue tracker is only for technical issues related to bacoin-core.

-General garlicoin questions and/or support requests and are best directed to the [garlicointalk.io forums](https://garlicointalk.io/).
+General bacoin questions and/or support requests and are best directed to the [bacointalk.io forums](https://bacointalk.io/).

-For reporting security issues, please contact the Garlicoin developers on the #garlicoin-dev Freenode IRC channel or alternatively you can email us at contact@garlicoin.org.
+For reporting security issues, please contact the Bacoin developers on the #bacoin-dev Freenode IRC channel or alternatively you can email us at contact@bacoin.org.

 ### Describe the issue